kseniya7991/kseniya7991/README.md

 </a>

 ## :zap: Some facts about me:
-- In 2023, I ran 100 kilometers, and it took me around 16 hours.
+- In 2023, I ran 100 kilometers, and it took me around 16 hours :yum:
 - I'm crazy about memes
 - I have two cats and a tortoise